adg18/FIRE273-2019/ASN2.md

 Q6) The third column of the gff3 files contain the type of feature.
 How many different types of features are present on chromosome 22?
 How many coding sequences (CDS) are there?
 How many standard "gene" annotations are there?
 What does this tell you about the relationship between "genes" and coding sequences?
 You may want to refer to other resources like in the introduction to this section.

-###  The purpose of the refence sequence annotation
+###  The purpose of the reference sequence annotation

-When running alignment based approaches, the exon and transcript level annotations are essential for determining what RNA/cDNA sequences might exist.
+When running alignment-based approaches, the exon and transcript level annotations are essential for determining what RNA/cDNA sequences might exist.
 Individual strings of DNA letters may show up in our RNA sequencing data that do not exist together in the original genome.
 These might be due to events like splicing which fuse two distant sequences together, or from non-templated addition like in the poly-A tails at the end of mRNAs.
 Aligners like TopHat or HISAT2 will use these annotations to properly map these types of reads.

 Beyond the process of alignment, these annotation files contain the information that lets us know what gene or gene variant is associated with any particular transcript.
-Knowing what sequence is what gene is essential for interpreting the results, understanding what changes and what doesn't change and therefor what is happening in the biology of our samples.
+Knowing what sequence is what gene is essential for interpreting the results, understanding what changes and what doesn't change and therefore what is happening in the biology of our samples.
 This is the case whether we choose to align directly to the genome or use transcriptome-level quantification tools.

 # 1-iii.
 Obtaining transcriptome quantification data